 An underground, saturated zone of low permeable rock, sand, or gravel that separates aquifer zones and will not provide significant quantities of water to a well or spring.

-A form of dispute resolution performed outside the courts; dispute is heard and decided by an impartial decision-maker whom the parties agreed can issue a binding decision.
+A form of dispute resolution performed outside the courts; the dispute is heard and decided by an impartial decision-maker whom the parties agree can issue a binding decision.

 An artesian well is a well that penetrates a confined aquifer.
 The water level in these wells rises above the upper surface of the aquifer due to the pressure in the confined aquifer.
 If the water pressure is great enough, the well will overflow.

 Assignment and Sublease